(to be continued in Part 5, "The End of an Era in Detroit -- The Mexico City Sale".... (coming later!))

 assist the department in performing more effectively in the event of a bombing attack.

-for the Jefferson line were now used as spares, and for additional service on the three remaining lines.
-The last of the old
+line were now used as spares, and for additional service on the three remaining lines.
+The last of the old Peter Witt

-Peter Witt cars, which had been used as a standby fleet and for tripper usage, were immediately scrapped.
+style cars, which had been used as a standby fleet and for tripper usage, were then immediately scrapped.

-Carouse, the PCC cars that were needed to service the Michigan-Gratiot line were then transferred to the Woodward
+Carouse, the PCCs that were needed to service the Michigan-Gratiot line were then transferred to the Woodward

-amid the vigorous objections raised by those who still favored the retention of the city's last remaining rail lines.
-But with a
+place amid the vigorous objections raised by those who still favored the retention of the city's last remaining rail lines.

-reported 22% increase in ridership being experienced on the Jefferson line during the months following the conversion,
+But with a reported 22% increase in ridership being experienced on the Jefferson line during the months following the

-DSR management considered the bus substitution to be a "great success."
-Unmoved by public opinion or opposition, the
+conversion, DSR management considered the bus substitution to be a "great success."
+Unmoved by public opinion or

-Based on similar arguments to those which were raised to justify the Jefferson conversion, the Detroit Street Railway
+Based on similar arguments to those that were raised to justify the Jefferson conversion, the Detroit Street Railway

 Commission cited $1,000,000 worth of repairs, while only $600,000 to supplant the streetcars with buses, as primary

-reasons for approving the change-over of the Michigan line to buses.
-Conversion of the line's 24 streetcars to buses was
+reasons for approving the change-over of the Michigan line to diesel buses.
+Conversion of the line's 24 streetcars to

-approved by the DSR Commission on March 28, 1955.
-The bus substitution plan, however, had to await the delivery of
+buses was approved by the DSR Commission on March 28, 1955.
+The bus substitution plan, however, had to await

-thirty new coaches from General Motors, which weren't due to arrive until the summer.
-Shortly after the coaches were
+the delivery of thirty new coaches from General Motors, which weren't due to arrive until that summer.
+Shortly after

-delivered in August the DSR was able to convert the Michigan line over to buses.
-However, prior to this bus substitution,
+the buses were delivered in August, the DSR was able to convert the Michigan line over to buses.
+However, prior to

-the line's rail extension to the Ford Rouge auto plant had to be abandoned two weeks early, on Friday, August 26, 1955,
+this bus substitution, the line's rail extension to the Ford Rouge auto plant had to be abandoned two weeks early, on

-after the Ford Motor Company told the DSR to vacate the plant's Miller Road Yard by Thursday, September 1, to help
+Friday, Aug.
+26, 1955, after the Ford Motor Company told the DSR it had to vacate the plant's Miller Road Yard by

-make way for a parking lot.
-On Wednesday, September 7, 1955, the Michigan portion of the Michigan-Gratiot line was
+Thursday, Sept.
+1, to help make way for a parking lot.
+On Wednesday, Sept.
+7, 1955, the Michigan portion of the

-On the very same day, the Wyoming Carhouse portion of the
+Also on that same day, the carhouse portion of the Wyoming

-Wyoming Terminal was also closed, and all the remaining cars
+Terminal was also closed, and the remaining cars transferred

-were transferred to the Woodward Carhouse in Highland Park.
+to the Woodward Carhouse in Highland Park.
+With more

-With more PCCs now available than required to service the two
+PCCs now available than required to service the two remaining

-remaining lines—and with the entire fleet now located in Highland
+lines — and with the entire fleet now located in Highland Park

 all of the extra equipment.
 Consequently, two temporary tracks

-had to be laid at the Highland Park Shops–located just across
+had to be laid at the Highland Park Shops — located just

-Now confronted with a surplus of PCCs, and the eventual future
+Now confronted with a surplus of PCC cars, and the eventual

-abandonment of its last two remaining rail lines, DSR officials were
+future abandonment of its last two remaining rail lines, DSR

-extremely interested when the two cities of Alexandria, Egypt and
+officials were extremely interested when the cities of Alexandria,

-Mexico City, Mexico, expressed an interest in purchasing Detroit's
+Egypt and Mexico City, Mexico, expressed interest in the Detroit

-PCC cars.
-By mid-October, 1955, an agreement of sale to Mexico
+PCC fleet.
+By mid-October of 1955, an agreement of sale to

-City of 183 of Detroit's PCC cars had been reached.
-With the PCCs now on sale to Mexico City, and car refurbishing and
+Mexico City of 183 of Detroit's PCC streetcars had been reached.
+With the PCC fleet now on sale to Mexico City, and

 LEO J. NOWICKI (former DSR General Manager) In 1953 Nowicki began his campaign to convert the entire DSR operation over to GM diesel buses.